syncfusion-content/wpf-docs/wpf/SfDataGrid/Grouping.md

 ![](Features_images/Features_img89.png)

-_Ungrouping the column by dragging and dropping the corresponding GroupDropAreaItem to column header._
+Ungrouping the column by dragging and dropping the corresponding GroupDropAreaItem to column header.
+{:.caption}

 * Click the close button in GroupDropAreaItem.